-A. Fire

-- 1. Improve and maintain fire lanes - 2.
+- A. Fire - 1.
+Improve and maintain fire lanes - 2.
 Continue annual meeting to evaluate forest operations, facilitated by DNR Liaison - 3.
-Consult with DNR Rangers during periods of higher fire danger in order to modify timber sale activity when needed to reduce wildfire risk - 4.
+Consult with DNR Rangers during periods of higher fire danger in order to modify timber sale

+- activity when needed to reduce wildfire risk - 4.
 Support DNR fire suppression efforts when and where needed.
 Continue to ensure that staff is current in fire suppression training.
 Assistance to DNR will be focused primarily on protecting Washburn County Forest resources, with a secondary goal of providing assistance on other lands within the County.
 Staff resources will be allocated outside of the County only in cases of large project wildfires or in support of suppression on neighboring County Forests. - 5.
-Continue spring ATV closure and investigates means of enforcing ordinance language.
+Continue to focus on using Forestry Department Technicians as heavy equipment operators within DNR fire suppression operations.
+Employees will receive training to transport and operate DNR and County heavy dozers. - 6.
+Continue spring ATV closure.